-Our National Infertility Unit (NIU).
-Our NIU is here to help you.
+Our National Infertility Unit (NIU) is here to help you.
 It is staffed by a dedicated team of registered nurses and infertility coordinators.
 They can help you with determining eligibility for benefits and precertification.
-They can also give you information about our infertility Institutes of ExcellenceTM(IOE) facilities.
+They can also give you information about our infertility Institutes of Excellence[TM](IOE) facilities.
 You can call the NIU at 1-800-575-5999.

 Your network provider will request approval from us in advance for your infertility services.
+If your provider is not a network provider, you are responsible to request approval from us in advance.